Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
 - MISSING FEATURE (Alban): Add some preference to edit the 2 Hull color (brick and other), and maybe also Hull line thickness
 - MISSING FEATURE (Alban): Add some preference to edit the Watermark property (font, text color, background color and transparency, content displayed, which corner)
-- [target 1.8] BUG (Alban): CRASH!! when you drag a part over the task bar (for Windows XP)
-- [target 1.8] BUG (Alban): Bug in the creation of the library image for some group (for example 4728-1) (still buggy? en tout cas pas sous Win7, need to check again)
-- [target 1.8] BUG (Alban): If you select a named group, you cannot add a part just by clicking on it in the part lib
+- [target 1.8] BUG (Alban): If you select a named group on the map, you cannot add a part just by clicking on it in the part lib (now: If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group)
 - BUG (Alban): When you replace a part in a group, the display area of the group is not recomptuted
 - BUG (Alban): When you replace a part in a group, the replaced part doesn't belong to the group
 - BUG (Alban): For some mice, the middle button doesn't work all the time.